songyang123321/flutter_serial/README.md

 and write the data through the available ports
 The supported features are:
 * Listing the available serial ports on the device, including USB to serial adapters
-* Configuring serial ports (baud rate, stop bits, permission, ...)
+* Configuring serial ports (baud rate, input type)
 * Providing standard InputStream and OutputStream
 # Description
 This PlugIn enables the communication with the